-Image you have a set of sites or addresses or points or even people that are used consistently throughout your project.
+Imagine you have a set of sites or addresses or points or even people that are used consistently throughout your project.
 You enter the list of items as "locations" and they will be available to use in all the surveys for the project.
-Each project can have its own set of locations or you can import the same list to multiple projects if desired.

 Benefits of Project Locations

 - Consistent Data

 The main benefit of project locations is that you define the list once, then it is available to use in all surveys associated with the project.
 This streamlines data entry helps with accurate and consistent reporting.

 - Filtering Surveys for Export

 When exporting you have an option to select the "Location" to limit the data to the surveys assigned to the specified location.
 For example, if you have five sites with five different people to report to, you could export a separate set of reports for each site.